 Does Pickett County have to build a jail?

-AMANDA HILL BOND
+AMANDA HILL BOND PUBLISHER-EDITOR

 The topic of discussion has been heating up as to why Pickett County needs to build a jail.
 With all of the information that has been given, the PRESS wanted to find out what the state's position was in regards to the jail situation.

 In 2015, the state Fire Marshal's office conducted an inspection of the jail, that was built in 1935, and found it did not have the required fire alarm system, lack of exits, improper gas appliances, obstructed egress.

 That POCA was submitted in January 2016 and was approved by the state.
 In that letter, it indicated that the Pickett County Government realizes that a failure to follow this plan will result in the Fire Marshal's Office closing the jail.

 The Pickett County Corrective Partnership was created to address all aspects for a new jail.
 During the first meeting in January, Bob Bass from the Tennessee Correction Institute explained the situation for needing a jail and offered guidance and options for what routes could be followed.
 He stated during that meeting, that he felt like if the county did what the Fire Marshal was requiring and complied, they would not shut anything down at that time.

+A feasibility study was completed by CTAS at no cost to the county.
+That study suggested housing consideration for the new jail plan for 36 male bed, and 18 female beds, a total of 54.
 There were site feasibility studies done for several potential areas that were recommended by the Pickett County Corrective Partnership for a jail/justice center location.
 The plan was to use the community center as the site which was going to be saving the county money by using an existing structure.
 However, the cost of relocating the current offices and area for the community center were going to be substantial.
 The Pickett County Corrective Partnership committee suggested a new site be recommended for the jail and presented it to the county commission on March 20.
 That motion failed.

 There was a special called meeting April 6th on the facts concerning the jail and why Pickett County has to build a jail.
 Before that meeting date, a letter dated April 3rd, 2017 was sent to Pickett County Executive Richard Daniel stating if the approved POCA was not implemented or adhered to, the department may take action.
 This action may result in the department seeing an order of remedy or removal.
 That included an order to evacuate the building until the deficiencies are remedied at the existing facility or a new jail is constructed.
 These actions are the same as what could have occurred when the mandates were placed on the jail and it was required that Pickett County submit a POCA.